 Paragraph 8.4.4.2., amend to read:

 "8.4.4.2.
 The visual warning shall indicate at least all rear seating positions to allow the driver to identify, while facing forward as seated on the driver seat, any seating position in which the safety-belt is unfastened.
 For vehicles that have information on the occupancy status of the rear seats, the visual warning does not need to indicate unfastened safety-belts for unoccupied seating positions.
-Seats, which can be moved to different positions within the vehicle (e.g. floor rail mounted), shall at least indicate when any rear safety belt is unfastened."
+For seats, which can be fixed to different designated seating positions within the vehicle (e.g. floor rail mounted), the visual warning shall at least indicate when any rear safety belt is unfastened."

 Insert new paragraph 15.5.6., to read: